uber-go/guide/style.md

 There are three main options for propagating errors if a call fails:

-- Return the original error if there is no additional context to add and you want to maintain the original error type.
+- return the original error as-is
-- Add context using `fmt.Errorf` with a `%w` verb if you want callers to be able to match against or extract the original error.
+- add context with `fmt.Errorf` and the `%w` verb
-  If you do this, note that this is now part of your public API.
-- Add context with `fmt.Errorf` with a `%v` verb if callers should not match that error separately.
+- add context with `fmt.Errorf` and the `%v` verb

+Return the original error as-is if there is no additional context to add.
+This maintains the original error type and message.
+This is well suited for cases when the underlying error message has sufficient information to track down where it came from.

-We recommend adding context where possible so that instead of a vague error such as "connection refused", you get more useful errors such as "call service foo: connection refused".
+Otherwise, add context to the error message where possible so that instead of a vague error such as "connection refused", you get more useful errors such as "call service foo: connection refused".

+Use `fmt.Errorf` to add context to your errors, picking between the `%w` or `%v` verbs based on whether the caller should be able to match and extract the underlying cause.

+- Use `%w` if the caller should have access to the underlying error.
+  This is a good default for most wrapped errors, but be aware that callers may begin to rely on this behavior.
+  So for cases where the wrapped error is a known `var` or type, document and test it as part of your function's contract.
+- Use `%v` to obfuscate the underlying error.
+  Callers will be unable to match it, but you can switch to `%w` in the future if needed.

 When adding context to returned errors, keep the context succinct by avoiding phrases like "failed to", which state the obvious and pile up as the error